thnee/django-template/README.md

 code changes are detected and loaded ASAP while running.

 To run a management command,
-use the following while the system container is running:
+use the following while the `system` service is running:

 ```
 $ docker exec ansible_system_1 /var/opt/myproject/venv/bin/python /opt/myproject/manage.py check